-Dalege and colleagues describe entropy as a characteristic of attitudes (i.e., its uncertainty).
+The Attitudinal Entropy framework would benefit from additional clarity around the entropy concept.
+Dalege and colleagues describe entropy as a characteristic property of attitudes (i.e., its uncertainty).
 Boltzmann entropy is formalized as the proportion of attitude elements in distinct states at a certain point in time whereas Gibbs entropy is formalized as the consistency of these configurations over time.
 Thinking about (or attention to) the attitude object is assumed to reduce Gibbs entropy.
 This formalization has merits because it is more elaborate compared to other (e.g., predictive processing) theories and it allows simulation of human evaluative behavior in a nodal network with a good fit to past findings and potential for novel predictions.

 Importantly, however, even though consistency detection lies at the basis of the attitudinal entropy theory, it is not specified how this process occurs.
 Attitude elements are modeled as nodes that can only be switched on or off and are thus stripped from any relational content, making it difficult to see how consistency between attitude elements could be determined.
 The assumption that only the (momentary) valence of attitude elements is compared in this process is unfeasible given that it is not specified how the valence of attitude elements (not only beliefs but also behaviors and feelings) is determined.
 Moreover, studies show that the relational content of information about attitude objects influences evaluation (e.g., Van Dessel, De Houwer, & Smith, 2018) and important moderators of evaluation (e.g., diagnosticity of available information: see Cone & Ferguson, 2015) necessarily involve the validation of relational content of information.

-hough Dalege and colleagues seem to assume that inferential reasoning processes determine attitude formation, it is unclear why inferential reasoning processes are not incorporated in their calculation of entropy.
+Although Dalege and colleagues seem to assume that inferential reasoning processes determine attitude formation, it is unclear why inferential reasoning processes are not incorporated in their calculation of entropy.
 At the very least, this calculation should take into account that evaluative responses not only depend on the amount of thinking about an attitude object but also the direction of thinking.
 The attitudinal entropy framework might benefit from a clearer specification of inferential reasoning processes that elucidates how people make specific inferences (in the context of information validation).
 Integration of basic principles from inferential reasoning models (e.g., context-dependence of inferences: Van Dessel et al., 2018) might allow for a more encompassing computation of attitude consistency.
 This might facilitate explanation of several findings that were not discussed by the authors yet do not readily fit within the attitudinal entropy framework (e.g., that implicit evaluations are sometimes found to predict certain behavior better than explicit evaluations: Banaji & Greenwald, 2013).

 A more general inferential reasoning model of evaluations might be described that benefits from the elaborate conceptualization (and the specific method of computation) for entropy in the attitudinal entropy model.
 In this endeavor, we believe that it might be best to consider entropy not as a characteristic of an attitude (what would be the delineating factor of a configuration of attitude elements anyway?) but of a more general belief system.
 Modeling entropy might then allow estimation of the circumstances under which a person’s belief system might be updated.
 This could help elucidate how entropy might play a role in evaluative behavior and, by extension, behavior in general.

+Predictions tested